sifzerda/Tech-Blog/README.md

 This is an API and full stack code that runs a tech related blog.
 It runs on an express server using Sequelize models that interact with a MySQL database.

-The user can sign up for an account, to create, delete and update posts, and make commnets on posts.
+The user can sign up for an account, to create, delete and update posts, and make comments on posts.

 ## 6. Support